JordyMarquez/Book-Search-Engine/README.md

 ## Description

-This app allows a user to search for books, ave them to a reading list, and delete them.
+This app allows a user to search for books, add them to a reading list, and delete them.
 This app uses react, apollo/client, and graphql to connect both front-end and back end functionality.

 ## Usage